flibbertigibbet/bagit-opendap/PROCESS.md

  ## The Plan

 Query as JSON each month in the available data range (what is the available data range?) for each available station and datum.

+## Stations

+The front-end site queries for the list of all stations here: https://tidesandcurrents.noaa.gov/cgi-bin/stationbarsearch.cgi?&term=&type=active

+The responses contain just a `name` field that appears to be the station ID concatenated with the description.